backstage/backstage/docs/features/software-templates/installation.md

 [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 Note that the need for private GitHub access tokens will be replaced with GitHub Apps integration further down the line.

+> **Right now it is only possible to scaffold repositories inside GitHub
+> organizations, and not under personal accounts.**

 The GitHub access token is passed along using the `GITHUB_ACCESS_TOKEN` environment variable.